nadiajoyce/VEA-Docs/DI-Policies.md

    + Regularly and consistently seek out, work with, and refer underrepresented vendors.
 This includes:
       + Creating (year 2020) and maintaining (ongoing) a vendor referral list that is made up of 50% underrepresented folx.
-      + At least twice a year, attend networking events focused on underrepresented groups in order to connect with even more folx working in the wedding industry.
+      + At least twice a year, attend networking events focused on and/or hosted by underrepresented groups in order to connect with even more folx working in the wedding industry.

 + Advertising spend + outreach

    + Spend at least 25% advertising dollars with sites, publications, and organizations that are focused on social justice and equity in the wedding industry.
-   + Vet advertising/directory organizations to which I give my money to ensure D+I policies and alignment with core values.
+   + Vet advertising/directory organizations to which I give my money to ensure D+I policies are in place and that there's alignment with NJP's core values.

 I also commit to updating these policies as I learn and as the industry changes.